Graduate Handbook

 Exceptions to these course requirements should be made only with the approval of the Graduate Chair.

 At the end of the second semester of study, students must take a two-hour oral exam.
-The exam tests knowledge of the ten theoretical texts assigned as the core material for study in the mandatory first-semester course COML 5010, Comparative Literature Proseminar.
+The exam tests knowledge of ten theoretical texts assigned as the core material for study in the mandatory first-semester course COML 5010, Comparative Literature Proseminar.
+First years and the instructor of the Proseminar should decide together which ten theoretical texts will be on the exam list.
 In addition, each student should select three additional Theory Modules of 15 items each, representing areas of special concentration.
 Modules are curated by groups of Comparative Literature Faculty according to their areas of expertise, and/or may be adjusted or invented by students, in consultation with faculty mentors.
 Study of these modular lists, as well as continued study of the foundational list, takes place in the context of the independent exam preparation course COML 9810.001 M.A.
 Exam Prep.

 The examining committee consists of four members, one of whom must be either the Graduate Chair or the instructor of COML 5010 Comparative Literature Proseminar.
 The other three are selected by the student, subject to the Chair's approval, with the help of faculty mentors appropriate for the areas the student has elected to study.